"The discovery of truth is prevented more effectively, not by the

 at least the good enough belief system, one that needn't be seriously challenged.
-And what's more, it's usually one that should be promulgated at every decent chance.
+And what's even more, it's usually one that should be promulgated at every decent chance.
 I wish I could have been so fortunate!
-I have had to had to work diligently to challenge each and every precept, and throw off the superstition, irrationality, illogicalness, and unreasonableness.
-It was at first agonizing, like doing surgery on myself, but now the angst seems Given that a person's belief system is a personal possession, under extreme conditions it is unwise or inappropriate to challenge or assault it unless specifically invited.
-When confronted by the unsolicited claim of belief, it is always valid to simply ask why they believe that.
+I have had to had to work diligently to challenge each and every precept I hold, and throw off the superstition, irrationality, illogicalness, and unreasonableness.
+It was at first agonizing, like doing invasive surgery on myself, but now the angst seems Given that a person's belief system is a personal possession, except under extreme conditions it is unwise or inappropriate to challenge or assault it unless specifically invited.
+When confronted by the unsolicited claim of belief, it is always valid to simply ask WHY do they believe that?
 It